har-in-air/FPGA_STEREO_CROSSOVER/README.md

 * Rotary encoder for volume control
 * 5V dc-dc converter and 3.3V LDO regulator module
 * Stacked TAS5753MD I2S power amplifiers
-* Now connected to 12V@3A power supply brick, but the DC-DC converter and TAS5753MD power amplifiers can handle up to 30V.
+* Testing currently with a 12V@3A power supply.
+The TAS5753MD power amplifier is rated for 26V, and the DC-DC converter can handle input voltages up to 32V.

 <img src="prototype_esp32_tas5753md.jpg" />

 Bottom side of prototype board
-* Waveshare Core EP4CE6 development board.
+* Waveshare Core EP4CE6 FPGA development board.

 <img src="prototype_fpga.jpg" />

-The mid-woofers and tweeters are driven by the dual TAS5753MD amplifiers.
+The mid-woofers and tweeters are driven by the TAS5753MD amplifiers.
 The (sub)woofers are disconnected.

 <img src="prototype_speakers.jpg" />